 By monitoring the memory modules, you’ll have precise statistics on failures, be informed when a failure is predicted, and be able to take precautionary measures.
 With OpManager's Cisco UCS performance monitoring, thoroughly track critical metrics related to the memory, CPU, and motherboard in the rack mounts and ensure optimal performance.

-Fabric Interconnect monitoring: Cisco UCS Fabric Interconnect exists to connect Cisco UCS servers to the network.
+Cisco UCS Fabric Interconnect exists to connect Cisco UCS servers to the network.
 UCS Manager also runs on Fabric Interconnect.
 Monitoring Fabric Interconnect will increase network reliability and help reduce the costs associated with downtime.
-OpManager's Cisco UCS hardware monitoring tool provides details about the memory used, power consumed, input current and voltage, and fabric extenders.
+OpManager's Cisco UCS monitoring tool provides details about the memory used, power consumed, input current and voltage, and fabric extenders.

-Monitoring of other UCS components: UCS has other critical components, like fan modules, ethernet ports, I/O modules, fabric extenders, and adaptor units.
-These components are also monitored by OpManager to ensure that they are healthy and operating at optimum performance levels.
+UCS has other critical components, like fan modules, ethernet ports, I/O modules, fabric extenders, and adaptor units.
+These components are also monitored by OpManager's Cisco UCS monitor to ensure that they are healthy and operating at optimum performance levels.

 When a fault is detected in your Cisco UCS environment, an event occurs; multiple correlated events trigger an alarm.
-OpManager performs intelligent event processing.
+OpManager's UCS monitoring performs intelligent event processing.
 It correlates raw network events, filters unwanted events, and presents only meaningful alarms.
 OpManager supports color-coded alarms which are presented in a user-friendly format.
 You can also view the event history associated with an alarm and manually clear or delete alarms.

 Along with advanced monitoring of critical devices, OpManager supplies reports to help IT admins identify and prevent common issues.
 OpManager provides a simple interface with more than 100 built-in reporting profiles and over 125 out-of-the-box reports.
 All the collected data on UCS performance metrics is stored in OpManager's database for detailed analysis and for creating monthly and yearly performance reports.

-With OpManager, you can view intensive performance reports like:
+With OpManager's Cisco UCS monitor, you can view intensive performance reports like: